-• SatSecondsTM parameter - For mild or brief SpO2 limit violations, use the SatSeconds parameter to reduce nuisance alarms.
+- SatSecondsTM parameter For mild or brief SpO2 limit violations, use the SatSeconds parameter to reduce nuisance alarms.
 With the SatSeconds parameter enabled, the monitoring screen includes a circle icon and its setting.
-The SatSeconds alarm limit value appears just below the circle icon.
-When the SatSeconds parameter is enabled, the circle icon fills in the clockwise direction as the alarm management system detects SpO2 readings outside of the limit setting.
+The SatSeconds parameter is enabled, the circle icon fills in the clockwise direction as the alarm management system detects SpO2 readings outside of the limit setting.
 The circle icon empties in counterclockwise direction when SpO2 readings are within limits.
 When the icon fills completely, a medium-priority alarm sounds.
-Reference SatSecondsTMAlarm Management Parameter Limits, p.
-4-18.

-• SPD parameter - Use the SPDTM alert (SPD) parameter to detect patterns of desaturation in the SpO2 trend in adults.
+Reference SatSecondsTM Alarm Management Parameter Limits, p.
+4-19. - SPD parameter Use the SPDTM alert (SPD) parameter to detect patterns of desaturation in the SpO2 trend in adults.
 Using the SPDTM Alert parameter also triggers the SatSeconds parameter.
 With the SPD parameter enabled, the monitoring screen includes both triangle and circle icons and their settings.
 The SPD alarm sensitivity value appears just below the triangle icon.
 When the SPD parameter is enabled, the triangle icon fills from bottom to top as desaturation patterns develop.
 The triangle icon empties from top to bottom as patterns dissipate.
-When the icon fills completely, a low-priority alarm sounds.
-The monitoring system will sound the SPD alarm sooner if the SPD alarm sensitivity is set to the default value of one (1).
+When the icon fills completely, a low-priority alarm sensitivity is set to the default value of one (1).
 A less sensitive setting will result in less frequent alarms.
 Reference OxiMax SPDTM Alert Parameter Limits, p.
-4-20.
+4-21.

-Figure 4-26.
+Figure 4-30.
 Combination Pleth and Trend View